-When creating visualizations, it can quickly get cluttered when the number of plotted items (down) or the metrics they are being plotted against (across) is high.
-Harmoni offers display smarts that position as many labels as possible without causing overlaps that would then become unreadable.
+When creating visualizations, it can quickly get cluttered when the number of plotted items (down) or the metrics they are plotted against (across) is high.
+Harmoni offers display smarts that position as many labels as possible without causing overlaps that would become unreadable.

 Smart graph settings are aimed to reduce clutter, which may result in a default graph that doesn’t include all cells from the table.

 - Graph types